jkclem/nhl-api-vignette/README.md

 # Display a table of the summary stats.
 knitr::kable(winPercSumm,
-             caption="Summary Statistics for win percentage by game type", digits=2)
+             caption="Summary Statistics for Win Percentage by Game Type", digits=2)
 ```